 In accordance with the Illinois School Code and subject to the restrictions and limitations set forth in the Board Rules, school principals are authorized to sign contracts on behalf of the Board for amounts up to \$10,000 if the contract is endorsed by the Local School Council.
-(See 105 ILCS 5/34-8.1) The principal may need to consult further with the Law Department and obtain approval of the Board's General Counsel for certain terms in a contract, even if it is within his/her authority.
-For instance, Law's review may be necessary if student data will be provided to the vendor, if the vendor's employees will have contact with students, or if the contract is related to other existing agreements between the Board and the vendor.
+(See 105 ILCS 5/34-8.1) The principal may need to consult further with the Law Department and obtain approval of the Board's General Counsel for certain terms in a contract, even if it is within his or her authority.
+For instance, Law's review is necessary if student data will be provided to the vendor, if the vendor's employees will have contact with students, if the vendor is requesting that the Board be responsible for liabilities, or if the contract is related to other existing agreements between the Board and the vendor.
+School officials may submit contracts to Law for review by way of the Law Department's Contract Request Form.